AndroidWithRossyn/InstagramDownloader/README.md

 # Features:
     ✪ Fast Download.
+    ✪ Copy and shere link download.
+    ✪ Bookmark your favorite Person.
+    ✪ Download media via search method.
+    ✪ whatsapp saver for free two in one.
+    ✪ History will be added on every downloaded file.
     ✪ Simple and easy interface
     ✪ Only one app contains Bookmark Downloader.
     ✪ Download and Save Video and Picturs.